political contributions & lobbying

 We lobby ethically, constructively and in a non-partisan manner.
 We comply with all registration and reporting regulations related to lobbying.

 Lobbying – Chevron's lobbying is comprised of the direct activities of our employees and consultants, and the indirect activities of our trade associations.
-Prior to engaging in lobbying activities, employees must obtain guidance from their local Policy, Government and Public Affairs (PGPA) manager.
+Prior to engaging in lobbying activities, employees must obtain guidance from their local Corporate Affairs manager.

 Chevron engages with the Administration and the U.S. Congress to provide perspective on energy issues affecting the United States and the world.
 Our outreach includes recommendations on policy matters regarding the economy, regulations, energy security, international issues, education, and research and energy development.
 For example, Chevron often files comments on proposed regulations from U.S. agencies like the Environmental Protection Agency and the Department of Interior.
 Chevron also maintains strong relationships with policymakers in Congress and their staffs.
-In addition, Chevron holds memberships in organizations that provide expert perspective on many issues that can be valuable to elected officials and their staff (view a list of select memberships and organizations in our CR report).
+In addition, Chevron holds memberships in trade associations and industry organizations that provide expert perspective on many issues that can be valuable to elected officials and their staff (view a list of trade association memberships where dues paid are $100,000 or more annually, and a portion of the dues may be used for lobbying).
 The goal is to help shape an effective and responsible U.S. energy policy.

-PAC Contributions – The Chevron Employees Political Action Committee (CEPAC) is a forum for eligible employees, shareholders and retirees to voluntarily contribute to a fund that supports the election of pro-oil and gas industry candidates to Congress and to candidates in states where corporate contributions are prohibited (i.e. PA, TX, WV).
-Decisions about contributions to specific federal and state candidates are made by members of the employee-led CEPAC Board, with input from the company’s federal relations staff in Washington, D.C. and field PGPA managers.
-CEPAC contributed $510,000 in 2017 to the election of candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
+PAC Contributions – The Chevron Employees Political Action Committee (CEPAC) is a forum for eligible employees, shareholders and retirees to voluntarily contribute to a fund that supports the election of pro-oil and natural gas industry candidates to Congress and to candidates in states where corporate contributions are prohibited (Pennsylvania, Texas and West Virginia).
+Decisions about contributions to specific federal and state candidates are made by members of the employee-led CEPAC Board, with input from the company’s federal relations staff in Washington, D.C. and field Corporate Affairs managers.
+CEPAC contributed $1.1 million in the 2017-2018 election cycle to support candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
 By policy, CEPAC does not contribute to presidential candidates or national political parties.

 accountability and transparency